 - Make sure your work area is clean.

-- Have a mirror, 90% rubbing alcohol, cotton pads, serums, silicone brush and face sheet mask at your work station.
-I mix my serums in a clean shot glass, but you can apply them individually if you prefer.
+- At your workstation, have a mirror, 90% rubbing alcohol, cotton pads, serums, a silicone brush, and a face sheet mask.
+I mix my serums in a clean shot glass that I’ve wiped with rubbing alcohol, but you can apply them individually.
+Make sure your serums are enclosed in sterile jars.
+Do not use products you scoop out with your finger, which can cause infection.

 - Cleanse your face to remove dirt and oils which can cause infection.